MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddPromotionExtension.md

 > [!NOTE]
 > The supported currency codes are ARS, AUD, BRL, CAD, CHF, CLP, CNY, COP, DKK, EUR, GBP, HKD, INR, MXN, NZD, PEN, PHP, PLN, SEK, SGD, USD, TWD, and VEF.

 Use promotion extensions to highlight deals for holidays and other special occasions.
-Let's say you want to highlight a Summer Sale — using promotion extensions, you can include a promotion code, along with the offer and expiration date.
+Let's say you want to highlight a Summer Sale â€” using promotion extensions, you can include a promotion code, along with the offer and expiration date.

 :::image type="content" source="media/BA_CONC_Extension_Promotion.png" alt-text="Promotion extensions.":::